harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 https://developer.harness.io/docs/first-gen/firstgen-platform/techref-category/variables/built-in-variables-list#aws-amiasg-1

-### Should the Fetch Instances step return only one instance for executing a trigger to an external orchestrator, such as Ansible or Puppet ?
+### Should the Fetch Instances step return only one instance for executing a trigger to an external orchestrator, such as Ansible or Puppet?

 Fetch instance should return the instance on which the artifact will be deployed.

-### Does Harness continually/occasionally re-Fetch Instances for Deployment Templates to keep the service instance count accurate, even if a K8s Deployment scales up outside of a deploy pipeline ?
+### Does Harness continually/occasionally re-Fetch Instances for Deployment Templates to keep the service instance count accurate, even if a Kubernetes deployment scales up outside of a deploy pipeline ?

 For a deployment that may scale up or down after the initial deployment, the Fetch instance script should be designed to consistently return the current state of the system, and this script is executed periodically as part of a Perpetual task to ensure accuracy.